Health & STEM Pathways

 Each year, there are up to 20 positions available for enrolment at Adelaide Botanic High School through the out-of-zone selective entry process.
 These positions are available to students who reside outside of the school zone and who show a high-level interest and success in one or more of the STEM areas.

-- are for Year 6 students (in 2023) entering Year 7 the following year
+- were for Year 6 students (in 2023) entering Year 7 the following year